TomGrill/gdx-twitter/README.md

 Also make sure to uncheck "Enable Callback Locking (It is recommended to enable callback locking to ensure apps cannot overwrite the callback url)" option in your app settings.

+Note: You must create a callback URL, even if you do not use it.

 ## Installation

 **Core**